Storing oil at your home

 If your storage container can hold 3,501 litres or more, you must follow the regulations for businesses.

 You should choose someone who’s registered with a ‘Competent Person’ scheme.
 They can self-certify that their work complies with building regulations and can deal with building control issues, like objections.

-If you don’t use someone registered with a ‘Competent Person’ scheme, you’ll have to get a Building Control Notice from your local council and arrange and pay for an inspection yourself.
+If you do not use someone registered with a ‘Competent Person’ scheme, you’ll have to get a Building Control Notice from your local council and arrange and pay for an inspection yourself.

-Without approval you won’t have the certificates of compliance you may need when you want to sell your home.
+Without approval you will not have the certificates of compliance you may need when you want to sell your home.

-The person installing your tank could be prosecuted and fined if they don’t comply with building regulations.
+The person installing your tank could be prosecuted and fined if they do not comply with building regulations.